sandhawke/admin-survey/README.md

 example.org (remove this line and put your own instance domain name here)

+### What inspired you to create this instance?

 ### Creation date (yyyy-mm-dd)

+### Where is the money coming from to operate this instance?

+(Like, are you donating it, and it's no big deal?
+Are you asking for donations?
+Do you plan to make it a freemium business, with some pay-for-service accounts?
+Do you plan to mine user data and sell it, or show ads?)

+### Who would you like to see as users?

 ### Do you promise to giving your users at least 7 days notice before shutting down?